kamamautanu/AmaFi/README.md

 # What is AmaFi?

-I was inspired to create AmaFi to reduce the amount of time I spent hand watering my garden and to also reduce the amount of water that I used in my garden.
+I was inspired to create AmaFi to reduce the amount of time and water required by my garden.

 # What is next for AmaFi?